robocorp/llmfoo/README.md

 ```

 ## Usage

-Here's a quick example of how to use LLM FOO:
+* You need to have OPENAI_API_KEY in env and ability to call `gpt-4-1106-preview` model

+* `is_statement_true` should be easy to understand.
+Make some natural language statement, and check it against criteria or general truthfulness.
+You get back boolean.

+For the LLM FOO tool:

 1. Add `@tool` annotation.
-(You need to have OPENAI_API_KEY in env and ability to call `gpt-4-1106-preview` model)
 2. llmfoo will generate the json schema to YOURFILE.tool.json with GPT-4-Turbo - "Never send a machine to do a human's job" .. like who wants to write boilerplate docs for Machines???
 3. Annotated functions have helpers:
    - `openai_schema` to return the schema (You can edit it from the json if your not happy with what the machines did)